ivanya93/ivanya93/README.md

 🎯 **Data Analyst | Financal Analyst | Power BI developer | Lifelong Learner**

 I'm a dedicated Data Analyst with a strong foundation in Finance, Business and Accounting, currently based in Porto, Portugal.
 I thrive at the intersection of numbers, KPIs definition, technology, and business — turning data into actionable insights to drive smarter decisions.
-With a background in SAP, Power BI, SQL, Python and Project Management tools I bring technical expertise and financial acumen into every project I take on.
+With a background Power BI, SQL, Python and Project Management tools I bring technical expertise and financial acumen into every project I take on.

 ---